saisandeepvaddi/ten-hands/README.md

 # What is this?

-Do you keep opening large number of terminals to run your scripts/commands/tasks or whatever.
+Do you keep opening large number of terminals to run your scripts/commands/tasks etc,.
 If you have to do that everyday for same project (Example running scripts from package.json for multiple projects), `Ten-Hands` makes it easier to organize all your tasks in one place.
 You can save any tasks organized into projects and run them whenever you want with a click of button.

 # Sample UI